intel/terraform-intel-azure-linux-vm/examples/azure-rhel-tdx-vm/README.md

 © Copyright 2022, Intel Corporation

 ## Terraform Intel Azure Linux TDX VM
-This example creates an Azure Virtual Machine on Intel® 4th Generation Xeon® Scalable Sapphire Rapids, processors featuring Intel Trusted Domain Extensions (TDX).
-Thse TDX Intel Confidential Computing VMs are hardned from the cloud virtualized environment by denying the hypervisor, other host management code and administrators access to the VM memory and state.
+This example creates an Azure Virtual Machine on Intel® 4th Generation Xeon® Scalable Sapphire Rapids, processors featuring Intel Trusted Domain Extensions (TDX) on RHEL OS.
+These TDX Intel Confidential Computing VMs are hardned from the cloud virtualized environment by denying the hypervisor, other host management code and administrators access to the VM memory and state.
 The virtual machine is created on an Azure Standard_DC2es_v5 by default.

 Supported Intel Confidential Computing VMs with Intel TDX include:
 -DCesv5-series